 The Coho pre-spawning colors are silver with some black dots on the back.
 When the hormones activate and send the fish into “spawn mode”, it transforms into a monster fish!
 Vibrant shades of pink, burgundy, neon green and black grow over the silver scales.
 The males mouth jets out, teeth blaring like an old ladys stubborn poodle.
 The females grow eggs, 2500-3000, on either side of their organs in sacks that start just under the jaw and run down the length of their bodies.
 These fish are ready to get it…

 Like my writing?
 Want to hear me read my poetry?
-Of course, you do.
 Please visit https://chickadeeproductions.bandcamp.com/releases and download some today.
 Only $1.00 a poem!

 Shannon Laws is a Pacific Northwest poet, voice-over talent, and podcast producer.
 She is the author of four poetry books, the most recent “Fallen” published by Independent Writer’s Studio Press.
-Shannon has received two Mayor’s Arts Awards and the Community Champion Award.
+Shannon has received two Mayor’s Arts Awards and the Community Champion Award for promoting local artists and encouraging peace and understanding through community poetry events.
 She makes her home in Bellingham, Washington, USA.